datawranglerai/talk-data-to-me/README.md

 # 🎙️ Live AI Commentator

-## Recent Updates
+## Updates

-- Hooked up Google's local Gemma3n models via LMStudio \& LiteLLM
+- Integration of Google's local Gemma3n models via LMStudio & LiteLLM
-- Mac optimization with community-tuned MLX version
+- Optimised Gemma3n model by community-tuned MLX version for Mac
-- Crisis response demo loop (because apparently we needed AI agents to simulate emergencies)
+- Crisis response loop

+A sophisticated real-time AI commentary system that provides live sports-style audio commentary on multi-agent AI workflows using Google's Agent Development Kit (ADK) and Gemini Live API.

 Ever wondered what your AI agents are actually doing?
 Yeah, me too.
 Turns out watching AI systems work is like trying to follow a chess match through a telescope - technically impressive, but you have no idea what's happening or why.